Luffyyy/BeardLib-Editor/README.md

 After that download these files https://modworkshop.net/mod/25270 And drop them to your BeardLib-Editor folder in mods.

-Additionally, you **must** extract the game files using [Bundle Modder](https://modworkshop.net/mydownloads.php?action=view_down&did=22724).
+Additionally, you **must** extract the game files using [Diesel Bundle Viewer](https://modworkshop.net/mod/27741).
 Currently, the editor cannot fully function without having the game files extracted.
 If the extract path is different, you can set the correct directory through the options of the editor.

 ## FAQ
 * **Q:** I have issues with the mod, what to do?\